 Program overview

-This two-year diploma program, Tourism – Services Management – Travel Services Specialization (TIS), is designed to equip students with a solid foundation of skills and knowledge essential for careers in the corporate travel business, leisure, or cruise travel sectors.
-The program emphasizes a service-driven attitude while honing business skills in marketing, sales, and customer relations.
-Students will gain insights into negotiation, risk management, and industry-specific global distribution systems, as well as explore local and international tourism destinations and geography.
-Graduates with a cumulative GPA of 3.0 or higher can access an advanced entry pathway toward the Honours Bachelor of Commerce – Business Management (BBM).
+The Tourism – Services Management – Travel Services Specialization (TIS) is a two-year diploma program designed to equip students with essential skills and knowledge for careers in the corporate travel, leisure, and cruise travel sectors.
+This program emphasizes a service-driven attitude while developing business skills in marketing, sales, and customer relations.
+Students will gain insights into the tourism industry as a business, focusing on negotiation, risk management, and the use of global distribution systems.
+Additionally, the program includes a field placement to provide real-world experience, enhancing students' understanding of local and international tourism destinations.

 Program structure

-The Tourism – Services Management – Travel Services Specialization (TIS) program is structured over a duration of 4 semesters (2 years).
-The program includes:
+The Tourism – Services Management – Travel Services Specialization (TIS) program is structured as follows:

-• Field placement of 315 hours in the third semester, providing practical experience.
+• Field Placement: 315 hours in the third semester

 Featured Experiences

-The Tourism – Services Management – Travel Services Specialization (TIS) program offers several unique features to enhance student learning and experience:
+The Tourism – Services Management – Travel Services Specialization (TIS) program offers several unique features to enhance the learning experience:

-• Field Placement: Complete 315 hours of field placement in the third semester, gaining real-world experience.
+• Field Placement: Gain practical experience through a mandatory field placement in the third semester.

-• Career Support: Access to career workshops and one-on-one coaching to prepare for co-op opportunities.
+• Career Workshops: In-class workshops and one-on-one coaching to prepare for co-op opportunities.

 Career Options